Natalia Malleus

 Natalia Malleus (née Malysheva; born on 23 January 1954 in Sevastopol) is a Russian-born Estonian politician.
-She has been member of XIV Riigikogu.
+She was a member of the XIV Riigikogu.

 In 1976 she graduated from Tallinn University of Technology in industrial and civil engineering.

 From 1978 until 1997, she worked at Eesti Televisioon, acting as a Russian language announcer and presenter as well as an editor.
 From 2004 until 2014, she worked as an editor and announcer for the Russian-language television channel Pervy Baltiysky Kanal (PBK).

-Since 2015 she is a member of Estonian Centre Party.
+Since 2015 she has been a member of Estonian Centre Party.